State of the construction labor shortage in 2021: what to do about it?

 Older construction workers are retiring in large numbers

-The construction industry employs large numbers of Baby Boomers (see this article from the National Association of Home Builders).
+As previously mentioned, the construction industry employs large numbers of Baby Boomers.
 As people in this abnormally large age group retire, there simply aren’t enough younger professionals to replace them.

 “By 2029, we will be short about 100,000 tradespeople if we don’t do anything,” said Kieran Haw, COO of EllisDon Corporation, speaking with the Globe and Mail about the state of construction’s labor shortage.

 According to U.S. Bureau of Labor statistics cited by the aforementioned JOLTS study, 60% of construction professionals laid off during the Great Recession subsequently left the industry entirely.
-Many of these workers were not replaced.
+Many of these workers were not replaced, and the issue has continued to go unaddressed to this day.

 Why the construction labor shortage needs to be addressed